SILO-GROUP/IDM-A/doc/GROUPS AND METHODS.md

 ## RAILS ON CRUD

-No, we're not using Ruby on Rails to blockchain your NFT to the kubernetes when we say "CRUD ON RAILS".
+No, we're not using Ruby on Rails to blockchain your NFT to the kubernetes when we say "RAILS ON CRUD".
 What this phrase means is that IDM/A is essentially a CRUD app for users, groups, and sessions.
 The access control mechanisms are just a layer of rails on top of that to secure the use of those CRUD features.

 ## Groups and Methods